zhandos717/doc/en/fields/has-many.md

 ![has_many_link_dark](https://raw.githubusercontent.com/moonshine-software/doc/3.x/resources/screenshots/has_many_link_dark.png)

-The `linkRelation` parameter allows you to create a link to the relationship with the binding of the parent resource.
+The `linkRelation` parameter allows you to create a link to the relation with parent resource binding.

 ```php
 HasMany::make('Comments', resource: CommentResource::class)
     ->relatedLink('comment')
 ```

-The `condition` parameter through a closure allows you to change the display method depending on the conditions.
+The `condition` parameter through a closure allows you to change the display method based on conditions.

 ```php
 HasMany::make('Comments', resource: CommentResource::class)